-BIOS booting worked by loading the first 1024~ bytes (it varied) from a drive.
+BIOS booting works by loading the first 1024~ bytes (it varied) from a drive.
 This was never standardized.
-UEFI booting works by either directly booting an entry off a partition(almost never used), or by booting of /boot partition(called ESP or EFI or boot partition) which is standardized, should be FAT32 (FAT16 also works if your OS supports it and Apple has added in their FS support into their UEFI implementation).
+UEFI booting works by either directly booting an entry off a partition(almost never implemented), or by booting off entries in /boot partition(called ESP or EFI) which is standardized, should be FAT32 (FAT16 also works if your OS supports it, and Apple has added in their FS support into their UEFI implementation).

-Using the ESP partition allows for multiple installed operating system without deleting each other's bootloaders, as it used to be during the BIOS times.
+Using the EFI partition allows for multiple installed operating systems without deleting each other's bootloaders, as it used to be during the BIOS times.

 MBR - Obsolete drive partitioning standard.
 It does not support more than 4 partitions per drive or drives larger than 2TB.
 Whole MBR is located on 512 bytes on the first sector of a drive, it contains the bootloader and information about partitions.
 Since this size is extremely small for any modern bootloader, it usually contains enough code to load a bootloader stored on an actual partition.
 For example if you have a Linux/Windows dual-boot, GRUB as a boot manager, and decide to wipe the partition with Linux, you will not be able to boot properly since GRUB can't load.